ChHarding/planning-spec-example/How to write a light project spec.md

 ### Technical "flow" (3 pts)
 - Now that you've described the user tasks and actions, you should look at the flow from a more technical side.
 Strictly speaking this goes deeper that a high-level spec would typically require, but I think it's a valuable exercise to go through before beginning to code!
 - I realize that this may be tricky for you ... as usual, just do your best, I will reward demonstrated effort.
-A simple example is provided below
+Example in:  https://github.com/ChHarding/planning-spec-example/blob/master/How%20to%20write%20a%20light%20project%20spec.md
 - I find it best to think in terms of data flow (i.e. input/output) but if you know OOP and plan to use it, you might do a bit of early class design here instead.
 (There will be a lecture on OOP soon)
 - Describe the overall “flow” of data, either with words (see example) and/or by creating a simple diagram on paper, with PowerPoint or with an online drawing app such as https://app.diagrams.net/ or https://draw.io Or  do it on paper and hand in a snapshot of it.

     - Jot down what blocks you think you’ll need and maybe try to group them into larger blocks.
     - Name the blocks by what they do (this will help with names for classes/functions/modules later!)
     - Use arrows to show which blocks need to generate/receive/exchange data (flow)
     - Separately jot down the types of the data in that flow (list, dictionary, array, compounds, classes?)
     - Note which blocks involve user interaction and of what kind (input?
 Output?)

 ### Final (self) assessment (1 pts)
 - After working through the spec, what was the biggest most unexpected change to had to make from your sketch?